 Nearly half of venues in a new survey admit they have lost around £500,000 in Q1 and 2 because of the coronavirus crisis – but many are also forecasting a bounceback by October/November.

 The venues – ranging from stadiums and conference centres to large society buildings with meeting rooms, all in the UK – report limited availability in October and November because cancelled events have been rebooked.

 And they have deployed proactive strategies to recover as quickly as possible once it is safe.

-The survey was commissioned by venue software provider NFS Technology Group and conducted in May.
+The survey was commissioned by venue software provider NFS Technology and conducted in May.
 CEO Luis De Souza says it discovered that venues are working hard to mitigate damage.

 He said: “The effect of the lockdown continued to be severe for UK venues during April.
 Our survey showed:

 - 48% lost revenue in the region of £500K from Q1/Q2

 - 20% have lost in the region of £100 – 500K